Thompson Sampling for Infinite-Horizon Discounted Decision Processes: Introduction

-We develop a general canonical probability space for adaptive learning algorithms based on sampling, of which TS is a special case. \cite{kim2017thompson} and \cite{banjevic2019thompson} construct a similar probability space for TS, but do not include the sampled parameters in the sample space.
+{\it First, we develop a general canonical probability space for adaptive learning algorithms based on sampling.} Although \cite{kim2017thompson} and \cite{banjevic2019thompson} construct a similar probability space for TS, they do not include the sampled parameters in the sample space.
 We are not aware of other work which incorporates this canonical formulation.
 Having the sampling algorithms posed in a coherent framework allows for it to be understood and studied rigorously.
 For example, the formulation makes evident that the underlying process is history-dependent, i.e., not Markovian.
 To make this clear, we will refer to the adaptive version of the process with an unknown parameter as $\theta$-MDP instead of MDP.